F-1 Student Information

 - Employment start date

 - Supervisor’s original signature

-- If you have been issued CPT authorization for an internship, you should present the I-20 with the CPT authorization on page #3.
-No letter from the employer is necessary.
+- CPT: If you have been issued CPT authorization for an internship, no letter from the employer is necessary.

-- If you have been approved for OPT, you must present the EAD card.
+- OPT: If you have been approved for OPT, you must present the Employment Authorization card (or EAD) sent to you when your OPT was approved.
 No letter from the employer is necessary.

 It takes approximately 3-4 weeks for the Social Security Administration to issue your SSN and card.
 However, it sometimes takes much longer.
 The SSA must verify your student status with the US Citizenship and Immigration Service (USCIS) before issuing you a number.
 Once you have a SSN, you will use the same number throughout your stay in the United States.